Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 of the platform.
 We launched a new messaging overlay resulting in record levels of messages sent on LinkedIn, and

-than 500 million members around the world.
-On top of that, Talent Solutions saw record level growth in confirmed
+500 million members around the world.
+On top of that, Talent Solutions saw record level growth in confirmed hires

 I’ve talked about the opportunities with Dynamics and LinkedIn.
 Earlier this month, we launched the Microsoft Relationship